BEAUTY

 The clean beauty movement is estimated to be worth $22 billion by 2024.
 The industry's exponential growth can be attributed to consumers becoming more socially, environmentally, and politically aware.
 To minimize the negative impact of consumerism, more and more people are drawn to purchasing and using clean beauty products.

+Consumers nowadays are not fazed by fancy packaging.
+They want products that work.
+That's why they are also paying more attention to the ingredients that go into cosmetics and skincare products.
 The clean beauty industry is still largely unregulated.
 As such, it's essential to have a good understanding of this movement to avoid inauthentic attempts — which can be considered greenwashing — by some companies.

-Defining Clean Beauty
+Clean Beauty Definition

 Simply put, clean beauty refers to products that do not contain ingredients that have the potential to cause harm to human health.